 - The best way to survive in the Sahara is to drink if you are thirsty, because the water is better inside you than it is in the bottle.
 You should also use large gulps, because if you take small sips the body does not recognised it has been rehydrated and thus you remain thirsty.
 You should not drink your urine because it is too salty and thus further dehydrates you.
 Urine is 2% salt, with sea water being 3.5% salt.
 One of the best things to do is save sweat, so try to reduce the amount the water you sweat by finding shade.
 Also, avoid eating too much because you waste water digesting your food, and keep out of the wind because air can speed up sweat evaporation.
-If you plan to drink water from a cactus in the Sahara, don't bother because there are no cactuses there.
+If you plan to drink water from a cactus in the Sahara, don't bother because there is only one cactus outside of America, the mistletoe cactus, which grows in forests.
 Surprisingly, one of things that kills people more than dehydration in the desert is drowning in flash floods in wadi places, where walls of water between 10-30ft high are created suddenly and violently.

 - Tangent: One way to get water in the desert is get a bit of plastic, pin each corner down so the plastic dips in the middle, put a cup underneath the plastic, and water will condense on the underside of the plastic.
 This water drops into the cup for you to drink.